tlaplus/CommunityModules/README.md

 Community Repository
 ====================

-[This is an open repository](https://github.com/tlaplus/CommunityModules/) dedicated to **contributions from the TLA+ commmunity**.
+[This is an open repository](https://github.com/tlaplus/CommunityModules/) dedicated to **contributions from the TLA+ community**.
-Here you are able to submit the snippets, operators, and modules that you wrote for your specifications and that you want to share with the rest of the TLA+ community.
+Here you can submit the snippets, operators, and modules that you wrote for your specifications and that you want to share with the rest of the TLA+ community.

 (For us to gauge demand, please star (`eyes up and right`) this repository if you use the CommunityModules.)